GalkaKG/SoftUni-Software-Engineering-Program/README.md

 # Netflix Webpage Workshop

-This repository contains the code for the Netflix webpage created as part of the "HTML&CSS" course.
+This repository contains also the code for the Netflix webpage created as part of the "HTML&CSS" course.
 The webpage was developed using HTML and CSS to replicate the Netflix user interface.

 ## Live Demo